bluebirdsan/ArchComp/comparison.md

 ## Afterword

 Searching information for the MIPS R2000 wasn't as easy as for the ARMv2 and some data I couldn't even find.
 It might be because it is not as popular as ARM, which results in less available public information.
 ARMv2 in contrast, has a **LOT** of information, which is good, but has it's own challenge.
 Different sites sometimes have conflicting information, and because there is a lot of information out there, it is more difficult to find what data is correct.

-I am not sure if this comparison is valid from the start, because ARMv2 is the core architecure that was used by the ARM2, ARM250 and ARM3 processors, while MIPS R2000 is a processor that uses the MIPS I instrution set architecture.
-I am comparing a core architecture with a processor, which is nonsense.